Master of Science in Counseling (MSC) Graduate DegreeAvailable Online

 A student, with approval from the major professor and the Counseling program, may transfer 12 semester credits of graduate credit in which grades of B or better were earned that were taken in residence at another university.
 Clinical courses cannot be transferred.

 Individuals may be admitted into UIU’s online Counseling program as a non-degree graduate student.
-Non-degree seeking students can take these four (4) foundation courses:
+Non-degree seeking students can take up to two (2) foundation courses: